-Kate Middleton ‘Banned’ Words, New Kate Assistant Must Watch Her Tongue
+Kate Middleton ‘Banned’ Words: Kate’s New Assistant Must Watch Her Tongue

 Many Americans already know that bit of useful British Isles language information, and Markle might have gone to visit Prince Harry thinking that she had a least that aspect of daily life covered.

 But royals never say toilet, and they don’t say any of the common words from across the Atlantic.
-Kate, Prince William, and the rest of the Buckingham Palace crowd refer to the room as the lavatory or the loo.
+Kate, Prince William and the rest of the Buckingham Palace crowd refer to the room as the lavatory or the loo.
 Apparently, the English rulers didn’t want to say toilet because it’s a French word, and the two nations were so frequently at war.
 C’est la vie.

 I have learnt that the English lower-class call it 'toilet' & the upper-class call it 'lavatory'.
 In Australia, we just call it a 'dunny'.